-10.230 FACULTY EVALUATION COMMITTEE - NOVEMBER 15
+10.240 FACULTY EVALUATION COMMITTEE - NOVEMBER 15

-By election each unit shall annually establish an evaluation committee of at least three (3) members of the unit, three of whom must be tenured or tenurable (i.e. tenuretrack).
+By election each unit shall annually establish an evaluation committee of at least three (3) members of the unit excluding the department chairperson, three of whom must be tenured or tenurable (i.e. tenure-track).
+If a unit does not have enough members to constitute an evaluation committee, the committee can be formed with members from related fields in units listed in section 10.120.
+Potential committee members will be identified by the unit subject to approval by the dean.

 Only tenured or tenure-track faculty are able to vote on tenure and promotion decisions.
 The committee members shall elect their own chairperson from among the committee membership.
 One student observer with all rights, save voting, shall be appointed by the committee chairperson from among the majors and/or graduate students in the unit.

 The Committee shall apply the unit standards to review the performance of each faculty member in the unit and make a written recommendation with justification signed by the committee chairperson which shall, where appropriate, specifically address: (1) retention, (2) salary increment, (3) promotion, and (4) tenure, and which shall be forwarded to the department chairperson and the dean by November 15.
 To ensure and encourage candid professional assessment of the individual faculty member performance, materials solicited by the FEC from non-tenure-track, probationary faculty, and students will be guaranteed anonymity.
 With the exception of solicited material from non-tenure-track, probationary faculty, and students, other persons submitting material to the FEC have no expectation of anonymity and all materials submitted to the FEC will be signed.
 Student materials submitted to the SEC will be guaranteed anonymity.
-Any material solicited at this, or subsequent steps, must be made available to the individual being evaluated within five (5) days of its inclusion.
-The individual is given ten (10) days to prepare a written response, which becomes part of the evaluation record.
+Any material solicited at this, or subsequent steps, must be made available to the individual being evaluated within five (5) working days of its inclusion.
+The individual is given ten (10) working days to prepare a written response, which becomes part of the evaluation record.
 All subsequent deadlines will be postponed concomitantly.
-Notwithstanding the above, individual units may opt to allow the FEC to solicit and use anonymous external peer review to assist the FEC in decisions for promotion and tenure.
+Notwithstanding the above, individual units may opt to solicit external peer review for the FEC to use to assist the FEC in decisions for promotion and tenure.
+It is left up to the individual units to specify in their unit standards how these letters will be used with respect to anonymity or confidentiality and who in the unit will solicit these letters.